Travel Packing for Women: 10 Expert Tips to Pack Light

 It’s my plan B if I need an extra top – whether it’s because I spilled on what I originally planned to wear, my trip was unexpectedly extended, or I just need a fresh, clean layer.
 It can be dressed up or down and literally goes with everything.

-Another great option is this t-shirt for ten bucks.
+Another great option is this t-shirt which is a bargain.
 Sweet.

 3. Wear your biggest shoes and heaviest layers on the plane